hnsia/JustReddit/README.md

 # JustReddit

-This is basic just-like-reddit app for me to explore some tech stacks.
+This is a basic "just-like-reddit" app for me to explore some tech stacks.

 ## Tech Stack